SoftUni-Internal/interactive-content/EN/04-Routing/03-React-Router.md

 That can happen by rendering a different component.

-The redirecting is very useful, for example, when the user tries to access a page that is only for logged in users.
+The redirecting is very useful, for example, when the user tries to access a page for **logged-in** users only.

 It looks like this: